Happy Birthday Dr. Seuss!

 Tomorrow, March 2, 2014, is the 110th birthday of celebrated children's author Theodore Geisel, better known to everyone as Dr. Seuss.
 The good doctor is no longer with us, of course (he passed away in 1991), but he's left us with a nearly unprecedented body of work that includes some of the most playful and imaginative books for children ever written.

 As a parent, I suppose the most obvious difference between Dr. Seuss books and a lot of other children's books—especially books for early readers and small children—is that the Seuss books are usually as fun for adults to read as they are for kids to listen to.
 There are some books on the kids' bookshelf that we simply dread to read (I'm not going to name names, but Dora the Explorer figures highly in a few), but the Dr. Seuss books are not among them.
 Furthermore, Dr. Seuss' "Beginner Books " are some of the first books for beginning readers that are really fun and exciting to read, teaching important concepts and skills while entertaining and delighting.
 Fun with Dick and Jane?
 Bah!
 Bring on The Cat in the Hat!

-So take some time out today to remember Dr. Seuss and what a cruddy place childhood and parenthood would be without him and his works.
-In fact, the National Education Association has declared today Read Across America Day, in honor of Ted Geisel's birthday.
+So take some time out this weekend to remember Dr. Seuss and what a cruddy place childhood and parenthood would be without him and his works.
+In fact, the National Education Association has declared Monday, March 3 Read Across America Day, in honor of Ted Geisel's birthday.
 Whether the The Cat in the Hat, The Lorax (make sure you read it before you go see the movie version that was released today), Green Eggs and Ham, or Oh, the Places You'll Go! is your favorite, take a moment today to read a title or two with your kids.